balancer/docs-v1/protocol/concepts.md

 Any user can create a new pool by calling `newBPool()` on the `BFactory` contract.
 The caller is set as the `controller` or pool owner.

 Pools can exist in one of two states: `controlled` or `finalized`.
 Pools start in a controlled state and the controller may choose to make the pool finalized by calling `finalize()`.
+Finalize is a one-way transition.
 While in a controlled state, outside actors cannot add liqudity.
 A controlled state allows the controller to set the pool's tokens and weights.

 The table below illustrates pool states and the allowed calls: